-Every Spring Training, prospects get a chance to show what they can do as they prepare for the upcoming season.
-Some compete for jobs in big league camp, while others vie for spots on Minor League affiliates.
-MLB Pipeline will visit all 30 camps this spring, and today we check in on the Rockies.
+Every Spring Training, prospects get a chance to show what they can do as they prepare for the season ahead.
+Some are competing for jobs in big league camp, others are prepping for the season as they vie for spots at Minor League affiliates up and down a team's system.
+MLBPipeline.com will be visiting all 30 camps this spring.
+Today, we check in on the Colorado Rockies.

 :: MLB Pipeline Spring Training reports ::

 What's been going on has been an effort to no longer make pitching in Coors Field seem like the insurmountable obstacle it once was.
 It's a psychological hurdle, no doubt, but one that the successes of last year's staff certainly helps make possible to step over.

 "You don't hear about the elevation anymore," Wilson said.
 "It's not something that we talk about because nobody in that clubhouse cares.
 Nobody in the front office cares.

 "We understand it's a part of our reality.
 But part of who we are, if you have the right mentality, if you climb up the back of that mound with a certain amount of fearlessness and intent, it doesn't matter where you're pitching, whether it's Coors Field or Petco Park or anywhere else.
 That is the mindset these big league pitchers have right now.
 That is the mindset that is going through our minor league system as well."

 There is a definitely a trickle-down effect.
 Jeff Hoffman, the organization's No. 2 prospect, got up to the big leagues last year and knows what it takes to compete there.
 So did No. 4 prospect German Marquez.
 Kyle Freeland should get his first crack at it this season, and he's learning from the others in big league camp this spring.
 It filters all the way down to 2016 first-rounder Riley Pint, who's been in Arizona for months getting ready for his first full season.